Popular words in English. A list of basic English words for live communication. Greetings and farewells

 because- because

-I didn't come because I wasn't invited.
-I didn't come because I wasn't invited.
+I didn’t come because I wasn’t invited.– I didn’t come because I wasn’t invited.

-We helped him because he asked us to.
-We helped him because he asked us to.
+We helped him because he asked us to.“We helped him because he asked us.”

-any- some
+any- any

 [ˈenɪ]